rebornplusplus/rebornplusplus.github.io/codir/lo-1429-assassins-creed-ii.md

 }
 ```

 I'll be honest.
-This problem took me a night, really.
+This problem took me a day.
+Really.
 I re-coded SCC.
 Solved some of the straight forward problems to see if my code works perfectly.
 Then updated my templates of that.
 Then again, I learnt about Kuhn's algorithm of Bipartite Matching.
 Coded that, solved some problems then updated the template.
 After all that havoc, I coded this one!

+***

+{% include disqus.html %}